vvaraldi/Inspection_Rando_Orford/README.md

 To do:

 Priority 1
-1 - inspection history do not diplay the insptection list (despite updating the right number of inspections) 2 - in the dashboard view we will need to adjust the view to see the trail status or the trail state (toggle between both options). but before the console is throwing issues
+1 - in the dashboard view we will need to adjust the view to see the trail status or the trail state (toggle between both options).

 Priority 2
 0 - when we click on a trail in the dashboard it loads the last inspection data from this trail.
 Could the html scroll automatically down to the section "Inspection sélectionnée" so that the user sees the details without scrolling ?